 - Level 5, Master in Wine Course.
 Similar in scope to the Master of Wine and Master Sommelier programs.

-The SWE is an independent study program specifically designed to certify wine educators.
+The Society of Wine Educators is an independent study program specifically designed to certify wine educators.
 Several multinational corporations back the program.

 - Certified Specialist of Wine (CSW).
 Wine theory is the focus of this program.
 Students learn about viniculture, winemaking, regions, pairings, laws, and wine in the hospitality industry.

 - Certified Wine Educator (CWE).
-To complete this, you need to first earn the CSW.
+To complete this, you need first to earn the CSW.
 This certification takes it a step further and introduces blind tastings.
-This certification also tests your ability to conduct a class while accurately conveying your wine knowledge.
+This certification also tests your ability to conduct a class while conveying your wine knowledge accurately.

 Once all the hard work is behind you, you can look forward to the job and rewards.
-On average, a qualified sommelier earns around $60,000 annually.
-An advanced Sommelier can earn up to $80,000, and a Master Sommelier as much as $150,000.
+On average, a qualified sommelier earns around $80,000 annually.
+However, an advanced Sommelier can earn up to $100,000, and a Master Sommelier as much as $250,000.
+Becoming a sommelier can be lucrative, and most of the best-paying jobs are outside of restaurants.